oci-landing-zones/oci-landing-zone-operating-entities/multi-oe/design/readme.md

 This chapter presents what cloud-native operations look like with the OCI Open LZ pattern and it's organized into four sections:
 1. **Cloud-Native Operations** presents an overview of what modern cloud operations look like.
 These concepts are used throughout this chapter and are key to building the target OCI Open LZ operating model and Runtime View.
-2. **Provisioning and Change** identifies the key OCI Open LZ operations building blocks, i.e., the operations scenarios (what), the responsible teams to execute them (who), and how to automate these operations (how).
+2. **Provisioning and Change** identifies the key operations building blocks, i.e., the operations scenarios (what), the responsible teams to execute them (who), and how to automate these operations (how).
 3. **Operating Model** builds on top he the previous section and presents the target operating model for the OCI Open LZ using a set of git repositories - that act as the single source of truth for operations.
-This section provides the operational controls required to operate at scale, as simple automation of operations scenarios described in Provisioning and Change section is not enough.
+This section provides the operational controls required to operate at scale, as simple automation of operations scenarios described in "Provisioning and Change" section is not enough.
 4. **Design Considerations** presents the design rationale to use when tailoring or extending this pattern.

 &nbsp;